ternasius/r6guessr-no-api-key/README.md

 Now that you have the proper authentication, you can simply access the "hidden" admin page by adding `/admin` to the end of the URL, which will be given in the `Hosting` and `App Hosting` tabs on the `Firebase` platform.
 In the admin page, you can add an image to the database, and select the map, floor, and coordinates associated with the image, then finally push it to the `Firebase` storage and database.

 ### Security
-It should be stated that ==your Firebase project API key== doesn't need to be secured, but rather you should make sure you have the appropriate ==security rules== set up to prevent any unwanted accesses ([read here](https://firebase.google.com/docs/projects/api-keys)).
+It should be stated that **your Firebase project API key** doesn't need to be secured, but rather you should make sure you have the appropriate **security rules** set up to prevent any unwanted accesses ([read here](https://firebase.google.com/docs/projects/api-keys)).
 It is very important for you to configure the security rules for BOTH the storage and database, which can be found in the tabs when you access them from the dashboard.
 I recommend these settings as a starter:
 ```
 {
     allow read: if true;